Alpha-fetoprotein (AFP) Test

 What does a high AFP level indicate?

-Possible neural tube defects or multiple pregnancy.
+Possibly neural tube defects or multiple pregnancy, but may also be false positive.

 What does a low AFP level indicate?

-Possible Down syndrome or other chromosomal issues.
+Possibly Down syndrome or other chromosomal abnormalities, but may also be false negative.

 Is the AFP test diagnostic?

-No, it is a screening test requiring follow-up testing for diagnosis.
+No, it is a screening test, requiring follow-up testing for diagnosis.

 When is the AFP test typically performed?